betterscientificsoftware/bssw.io/Articles/Blog/2026-09-reproducibility-check.md

 The deterministic assessment can be used independently of the local AI component.
 For users who wish to explore grounded AI prioritization, the project documents optional Ollama setup and uses `gemma3:1b` as the current reference model.

 I welcome feedback, discussion, and collaboration from the scientific computing community to help refine the assessment categories, weighting choices, artifact-quality criteria, and broader methodology.
-If you would like to test the prototype, suggest modifications, report a limitation, or share insights from your own workflows, please reach out by opening an issue or starting a thread on the project's [GitHub Discussions page](https://github.com/szuananwar/ai-assisted-reproducibility-bssw/discussions).
+If you would like to test the prototype, suggest modifications, report a limitation, or share insights from your own workflows, please reach out by opening an issue.
+You can also start a thread on the project's [GitHub Discussions page](https://github.com/szuananwar/ai-assisted-reproducibility-bssw/discussions).

 ## Author bio